-PMW's novel metal bead technology has potential to simplify the cryogenic process, reducing the footprint and difficult of integrating equipment onboard [B93].
-PMW Technology is seeking to build a pilot system followed by an onboard demonstrator in 2023, but has not announced any partners to advance as a marine-capable technology.
+PMW's novel metal bead technology has potential to simplify the cryogenic process, reducing the footprint and difficulty of integrating equipment onboard [B93].
+PMW Technology has been awarded funding to perform a six month study in collaboration with Houlder Limited and Tees Valley Combined Authority on the potential applications of their technology in the shipping industry [B112].